buddhist-uni/buddhist-uni.github.io/_series/ma_bdk.md

 publisher: bdk
 ---

-An ongoing effort by Bukkyō Dendō Kyōkai America to translate the Madhyama Āgama into four English volumes.
+The Bukkyō Dendō Kyōkai America's project to translate the Madhyama Āgama into English was split across four volumes: